Rasmuskilp/dev_provisioning_folder/README.md

 #go to git bash
 # use command :
 - vagrant init
-# for the file
+# to upload the vagrant use:
 - vagrant up
-#to upload the vagrant
+# to go to the vm(virtualmachine)
 - vagrant ssh
-# to go to the vm(virtualmachine)

 ##before vagrant up however you need to  change the vagrantfile